nnichols/nnichols.github.io/_posts/dnd/krug/2019-05-10-in-service-of-the-master.markdown

 Thaelen takes the opportunity to share a drink with his kindred spirit.

 Ignoring the criticism, the gunslinger continues, "That being said, we've begun to uncover Strahd's true plans.
-There's a thread connecting the portraits, that armor, and the strange disposition of everyone in this country.
+There's a red thread connecting the portraits, that armor, and the strange disposition of everyone in this country.
 We need to act quickly, or it may effect us too."

 Jack begins shaking his head, "Let me stop you right there.